kellyjones-jpg/fruit-stand/README.md

-# fruit-stand
+# Fruit Stand
-An interactive data visualization built with d3.js.
+An interactive data visualization built with plotly.js.